-Sadly today in the kingdom of God, it's all about what I can receive.
-It’s all about what I can take from another to further my own cause.
+Sadly today, in the Kingdom of God, it's all about what I can receive.
+It's all about what I can take from another to further my own cause.
 There is hardly any loyalty or bonding in the Kingdom of God.
-This is one of the main reasons we are not seeing a real outpouring of the Spirit.
+This is one of the main reasons we do not see a real outpouring of the Spirit.

 Being exposed to a true spiritual father is one of the most refreshing and empowering relationships a person can have.
-This I speak, from personal experience.
-One can be a visitor at a church, a member at a church and all this is good.
+This I speak from personal experience.
+One can be a visitor at a church or a member at a church, and all of this is good.

-At the end most will do what they feel is right in their own eyes.
+In the end, most will do what they feel is right in their own eyes.
 Is it any wonder then that there are many brothers and sisters in the Kingdom and so few fathers and mothers?

 Spend some time worshipping the Lord.